Amphiroa beauvoisii: Similar species

 Amphiroa beauvoisii is very similar in appearance to several other species in the genus Amphiroa, including A. anceps, A. gracilis, and A. klochkovana.
 It can be differentiated from A. gracilis and A. klochkovana by its intergenicula, which are almost all compressed or flat, and its genicula, which do not include decalcified cells from the peripheral region.
 It differs from A. anceps in its pore canals, in that the top of its canals are surrounded by a ring of large cells, while those of A. anceps are not.

 Taxonomy

 Jean Vincent Lamouroux provided the original description for Amphiroa beauvoisii in 1816, when he described it in his book Histoire des Polypiers Coralligènes Flexibles, Vulgairement Nommés Zoophytes.
 He gave the specific epithet "beauvoisii" to honor Palisot de Beauvois, an 18th-century French entomologist and biologist.

-Holotype

 The holotype of the species was collected from a type locality called the "Côtes du Portugal" (the coast of Portugal) by an unknown collector and was donated to the Lamouroux herbarium by de Beauvois, where it remains as of 2013.
 The holotype specimen consists of part of a single branched axis with calcified intergenicula and uncalcified genicula, as well as eight fragmentary parts of the same specimen, some of which have genicula.